Jutho/TensorKit.jl/docs/src/man/sectors.md

 category of representations of a finite group[^1] corresponds to a typical example (which is not modular and which have a symmetric braiding).
-Other examples are the representation of quasi-triangular Hopf algebras, which are typically known as anyon theories in the physics literature, e.g. Fibonicci anyons, Ising anyons, … In those cases, quantum dimensions ``d_a`` are non-integer, and there is no vector space interpretation to objects ``R_a`` (which we can identify with just ``a``) in the decomposition ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}``.
+Other examples are the representation of quasi-triangular Hopf algebras, which are typically known as anyon theories in the physics literature, e.g. Fibonacci anyons, Ising anyons, … In those cases, quantum dimensions ``d_a`` are non-integer, and there is no vector space interpretation to objects ``R_a`` (which we can identify with just ``a``) in the decomposition ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}``.
 The different sectors ``a``, … just represent abstract objects.
 However, there is still a